-- All 3 Fundamental Modules, AND
+- · All 3 Fundamental Modules, AND

-- All 5 Core modules, AND
+- · All 5 Core modules, AND

 - At least two of the Elective Modules (as given by the department)

 The department determines which modules are offered in a particular semester based on available resources and current trends in the ICT industry - i.e., module offerings are reviewed annually, but finalized on a two-year cycle.
-The curriculum structure contained in this handbook applies to the period 2022 to 2023.
+The curriculum structure contained in this handbook applies to the period 2024 to 2025.
+A student will be awarded the qualification if s/he passes all 10 modules as reflected in the curriculum compilation section (see point 6.6.9).
 A student who fails a module may only register for the module at the next opportunity as indicated in the section on curriculum compilation.